varneberg/varneberg.github.io/Cheat_Sheets/INF226/INF226_Cheat_Sheet.md

     - Process tables
     - Network stack
     - UID tables
-- Cgroups to limit resrouces of each container
+- Cgroups to limit resources of each container

 #### Capabilities